 Brands registering with The Campaign Registry will now have their brand name, address, and EIN checked against multiple databases, resulting in either a Verified or Unverified status.
 Any brand marked Unverified can update their details and resubmit to The Campaign Registry.
 Each submission incurs a $4 charge.

 We are also making updates to the available statuses for Campaign registrations.
 The new list of statuses includes Pending, Active, and Inactive.
-The addition of an Inactive status prevents additional monthly charges if a campaign is temporarily paused or finished.
+The addition of an Inactive status prevents additional monthly charges if a campaign is deactivated or finished.
 Only campaigns in an Active status can be utilized for messaging, and are also the only campaigns that will be billed moving forward.

 Since the goal is to deliver legitimate campaigns and the campaign registry will be catching spam or invalid brands and campaigns right in the beginning, the end-users will receive only those messages that are screened and approved.
 Getting relevant messages builds confidence within the customers and their trust in the brand and the messages that are being received increases.